Copyright at Messiah University

 Procedures for Handling Unauthorized Distribution of Copyrighted Material

-Any Messiah College student or employee who is found to be responsible for illegal downloading or unauthorized distribution of copyrighted materials using the College’s information technology system in violation of Alleged Copyright Infringement by Messiah College Students or Employees will be subject to applicable disciplinary procedures as published in the Student Handbook or the Policy and Procedure Manual for employees.
+Any Messiah University student or employee who is found to be responsible for illegal downloading or unauthorized distribution of copyrighted materials using the University’s information technology system in violation of Alleged Copyright Infringement by Messiah University Students or Employees will be subject to applicable disciplinary procedures as published in the Student Handbook or the Policy and Procedure Manual for employees.
 He or she may also be subject to appropriate legal sanctions.

 Offering Alternatives to Illegal File Sharing

-Messiah College utilizes the Copyright Clearance Center's (CCC) pay-per-use service to obtain copyright
+Messiah University utilizes the Copyright Clearance Center's (CCC) pay-per-use service to obtain copyright

 Post and share content electronically in learning management systems (CANVAS), electronic coursepacks, on-line courses, and other e-learning environments;